 Many companies offer exchanges during the trial period in addition to returns.
 The exchange process will vary according to the manufacturer, but will often require contacting a customer service representative by phone, email, or chat to make arrangements for pickup or return shipping, delivery of the new item, and additional payment or partial refund.

 A warranty is important for both traditional and bed-in-a-box mattresses.
 According to the Federal Trade Commission, a warranty guarantees that a manufacturer stands behind a product’s performance for a set period of time.
+Many mattress companies offer at least a 10-year warranty on their beds, but certain brands (like Nectar) offer lifetime warranties.

 How will I know when I need a new mattress?